Quantum Control Landscapes: A Closer Look: Unitary Operator Landscape

 \subsection{Variable time non-global maxima}

 In typical quantum control problems, the target time $T$ is fixed, but $T$ can be allowed to vary.
-If the target time $T$ of control problems is not fixed in advance, and is consequently allowed to vary in the corresponding optimization formulation, there is some ambiguity as to how proximity between control fields is to be measured when these lie in different spaces $L^2(0,T)$.
-We choose to resolve this difficulty by optimizing over Hamiltonians of the form $H(t)=\ell H_0+f(t)H_1$ with $T$ fixed, since propagating $H(t)$ up to time $T$ is equivalent to propagating $H_0+\frac{1}{\ell}f(t/\ell)H_1$ up to time $\ell T$.
+If the target time $T$ of control problems is not fixed then there is some ambiguity as to how proximity between control fields is to be measured when these lie in different function spaces $L^2(0,T)$.
+We can resolve this difficulty by optimizing over Hamiltonians of the form $H(t)=\ell H_0+f(t)H_1$ with $T$ fixed, since propagating $H(t)$ up to time $T$ is equivalent to propagating $H_0+\frac{1}{\ell}f(t/\ell)H_1$ up to time $\ell T$.
 The expressions for the gradient~(\ref{eq:grd}) and Hessian~(\ref{eq:hess}) derived earlier from the perturbative expansion can be adapted to this variable time optimization framework simply by replacing all instances of $\Delta f H_1=H_{f+\Delta f}-H_f$ by $\Delta\ell H_0+\Delta f H_1$.
-In particular, at a point where $f \equiv 0$, we find the solution functional has gradient simplifying to
+In particular, at $f \equiv 0$ the gradient of the objective functional simplifies to

 while its Hessian is the bilinear map on $\RR \oplus L^2(0,T)$ given by